 Pre-existing Conditions Coverage

-A pre-existing condition is generally defined as any medical condition that was:
+A pre-existing condition is generally defined as any medical condition that was:- Diagnosed

 - Treated